 Since 1984, Medicare Quality Improvement Organizations (QIOs) have been a driving force for quality improvement throughout the country.
 The Centers for Medicare & Medicaid Services (CMS) has transformed the QIO program to more effectively support the National Quality Strategy, and has again looked to the QIO program to work side-by-side with providers and patients in all settings of care.
 CMS has charged the Quality Innovation Network (QIN) QIOs with implementing strategies facilitating quality improvement throughout the health care system.

-TMF Health Quality Institute has built a strong quality improvement team throughout the region consisting of Texas, Arkansas, Missouri, Oklahoma and Puerto Rico, subcontracting with long-time, successful quality improvement entities, Arkansas Foundation for Medical Care (AFMC), Primaris and Quality Improvement Professional Research Organization, Inc. (QIPRO).
-TMF, along with these subcontractors, serves as the TMF QIN-QIO to partner with providers and stakeholders throughout the region to meet objectives in support of the National Quality Strategy aims.
+TMF Health Quality Institute has built a strong quality improvement team throughout the region consisting of Texas, Arkansas, Mississippi, Nebraska, Puerto Rico and the U.S. Virgin Islands, subcontracting with Arkansas Foundation for Medical Care (AFMC).
+TMF, along with AFMC, serves as the TMF QIN-QIO to partner with providers and stakeholders throughout the region to meet objectives in support of the National Quality Strategy aims.

 Current TMF QIN-QIO initiatives and networks include: